Provide World-Class Service on the Local Level

 First of all, companies should understand the difference between “the product” – the commodity or service being delivered – and “the process” – the method by which that product is delivered.
 Pike Place Fish Market in Seattle, Washington has become world famous for this differentiation.
 While their product is fish, their word-of-mouth fame was created by the process in which that product is delivered (throwing fish).
 The product of a doctor is clinical expertise, whereas most people would agree that the process by which that product is delivered (bedside manner) may be just as important.
 Since Realtors do not have exclusives on the homes (product) they show and sell, their sole value is created by the service they provide (process).
 Here’s the point: Your reputation in your field may be created more by the customer experience you deliver than the product or service you sell.

-There are six simple actions that will determine your level of customer service (from the customer’s perspective).
-When a realistic and objective assessment is made in each coupled with systems and strategies to improve (with training), it can result in immediate and transformational changes in your business.
+Six simple actions will determine your level of customer service (from the customer’s perspective).
+When a realistic and objective assessment is made of each coupled with systems and strategies to improve (with training), it can result in immediate and transformational changes in your business.
 They are…

 - How well you listen – to clearly understand the needs of your customers.
-As Mark Twain once said “we have two ears and one mouth so that we can listen twice as much as we speak.”
-You do not need to start out offering all the answers…first begin by asking all the right questions.
-What do your customers really want and how can you better serve them?
+As Mark Twain once said, “we have two ears and one mouth so that we can listen twice as much as we speak.”
+You do not need to start out offering all the answers…first, begin by asking all the right questions.
+What do your customers want and how can you better serve them?

-- What you say – how well you answer questions, provide information, guidance or direction.
+- What you say – how well you answer questions and provide information, guidance, or direction.
 Helping your customers understand the range of offerings available (pros and cons) and what best fits their unique needs will build loyalty.
 Helping them all along the way and being available for service after the sale will build customers for life.

 - When you do it – immediate response times that exceed your expectations create a positive perception, while long wait and response times create frustrations leading to a negative perception.
-We are now living in a “drive through” world where communication expectations are now greater than ever before with the advent of emails, cell phones, PDA’s and text messaging.
+We are now living in a “drive-through” world where communication expectations are now greater than ever before with the advent of emails, cell phones, and text messaging.

 And finally, when talking about world-class service, it all comes down to “people.”
 When asked, “ … Why everyone working at Disney seemed so happy,” Michael Eisner replied, “Easy … we don’t hire grumpy people.”
 Robert Spector, author of, “The Nordstrom Way” relays that Bruce Nordstrom’s hiring philosophy was to “hire the smile and train the skill,” noting that he could teach anyone to sell shoes, but he couldn’t teach everyone to smile.
 If you look at the organizations that provide world-class service, you will usually find that they hire the best people and then provide a supportive culture where those employees can flourish.